 The following is a summary of our approach to develop reasonably possible alternative assumptions used to determine sensitivity.
 For fixed income instruments valued using pricing services, such as mortgage-backed securities, the positive and negative sensitivity was calculated using the high and low range of the pricing services' values (i.e. over and above bid-offer valuation adjustments).
 Alternatively, for some corporate bonds, private placements, ARS and non-OECD government debt, we changed the discount margin between .1% and 1.0%, depending on the specific reasonable range of fair value uncertainty for each particular financial instrument's market.
 The sensitivity for the derivative credit valuation adjustment was calculated using a combination of changing the credit default swap (CDS) spread by .1% and an amount for model uncertainty.
 For monoline insurers, the recovery rate, CDS spread and asset duration were all changed for negative and positive results and, as this would impact a number of financial instrument valuations, the sensitivities were aggregated and reported under Derivatives (Assets).
 For certain structured interest rate and currency derivatives, the model parameter uncertainties were stressed to determine the reasonably possible alternative assumptions.
 For other derivative positions, such as commodity swaps, a one-standard deviation range of commodity prices were used on the net exposure.
 Similarly, a onestandard deviation range of model inputs for equity derivatives was applied to equity and foreign exchange volatility, dividends and correlation to assess the reasonably possible outcome.
-For bank owned life insurance contracts, the sensitivity of a range of values was determined by adjusting the default rates, prepayments and
+For bank owned life insurance contracts, the sensitivity of a range of values was determined by adjusting the default rates, prepayments and severity by 10%.

 Certain Level 3 instruments, such as hedge funds units reported in the Securities-Trading Equities and the associated client hedges in Derivatives (Liability), are valued using net asset values provided by the fund managers, and we have not applied another reasonably possible alternative assumption to those positions as the impacted value would be symmetrical.
+The following table presents the financial instruments we held at the end of the period, measured at carrying value: